betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingCSESoftwareProductivity.md

 This article discusses productivity in the context of scientific computing and makes an important point that improving CSE software productivity will enhance scientific productivity.
 <!-- deck end -->

 **Productivity** is generally a measure of output vs. input.
-In most situations we care about increasing quantity or improving quality of output and reducing cost in time and resources of required input.
+In most situations, we care about increasing quantity or improving quality of output and reducing cost in time and resources of required input.

 **Scientific Productivity** is concerned with measuring the number and quality of science results for a research